ada-ros/ada4ros2/README.md

 # ada4ros2
 Main repository of the RCLAda project.
-Currently available for Ubuntu 18.04 LTS, which is the distribution officially supported by ROS2 Bouncy and with a recent enough Ada compiler.
+Currently available for Ubuntu 18.04 LTS and ROS2 Bouncy.
+Porting to ROS2 Crystal is in the works.

 This repository is actually a ROS2 workspace.
 It can be checked out directly and compiled as a regular ROS2 overlay.
 Package repositories are brought in as submodules and are individually available at https://github.com/ada-ros/

 ## Instructions
-This project relies on the system's default Ada compiler, which nowadays is GNAT FSF 7.
+This project relies on the system's default Ada compiler, which is GNAT FSF 7.3 in Ubuntu 18.04.
 Installing the `gnat` and `gprbuild` packages should be enough in Ubuntu/Debian.

 1. Follow the official instructions to install ROS2 Bouncy (either [binary](https://github.com/ros2/ros2/wiki/Linux-Install-Debians) or [from source](https://github.com/ros2/ros2/wiki/Linux-Development-Setup) should work).
 1. Clone the [ada4ros2](https://github.com/ada-ros/ada4ros2) repository with submodules: `$ git clone --recurse-submodules`.